microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/content/Sentinel Introduction.md

 layout: page
 title: Introduction to Microsoft Sentinel
 sorttitle: 1
 description: Microsoft Sentinel is a cloud-native security information and event management (SIEM) system that provides intelligent security analytics and threat intelligence.
 Learn how Sentinel provides a centralized view of the security landscape across an organization's entire infrastructure.
 By integrating with a wide range of data sources and using advanced analytics and automation, Sentinel enables security teams to detect and respond to threats quickly.
-In this video, explore Sentinel's overall value proposition and learn about its various data collection methods.
-updated: 2023-04-05
+updated: 2023-06-07
 permalink: /skilling/microsoft-security-academy/sentinel-academy-intro
 youtubeid: JcSl-9elGB8
 tags: